BoltonStudios/easy-zillow-reviews/README.txt

 == Description ==

-*Easy Zillow Reviews* makes it easy for realtors and lenders to display reviews from the Zillow API Network.
+*Easy Zillow Reviews* makes it easy for real estate agents and lenders to display reviews from the Zillow API Network.

 View the [Demo](https://www.boltonstudios.com/easy-zillow-reviews/).